inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       start-custom-image(size:small|align:center|width:undefined|src:/assets/sms-marketing-customer-important.gif|alt:How customers want to be treated|description:How customers want to be treated|shadow:false)end-custom-image

       In this environment we are witnessing a comeback of an old technology: SMS.
 SMS are considered to be one of the most promising eCommerce trends that can vastly improve customer experience and marketing.
-      In 2021 text messages will progressively be used as a way to create a loyal customer base, going to complement existing tools like emails.
+Text messages will progressively be used as a way to create a loyal customer base, going to complement existing tools like emails.

       ## SMS are cool again